Diarchy: Hungary

+Afghanistan

+The Ghurid Empire was an established diarchy between Ghiyath al-Din Muhammad and Muhammad of Ghor.
+The diarchy lasted from 1173 to 1203 until the death of Ghiyath al-Din, leaving his brother, Muhammad sole ruler of the Ghurid empire.

 Japan

 During Japan's shogunate, the emperor was notionally a supreme spiritual and temporal lord who delegated authority for joint rule to the shōgun.
 In practice, the shōguns' power was so complete that they are usually considered de facto monarchs rather than viceroys or corulers.